 See Related: Best Colleges in Germany for Military Spouses

-Beautiful collections of Art Nouveau, Art Deco, and Functionalism, including works from the Berlin Secession, are housed in the museum.
+Beautiful collections of Art Nouveau, Art Deco, and Functionalism, including works from the Berlin Secession, are housed here.
 Permanent exhibitions in this museum are in constant change.
-This helps the museum present its extensive collection to the public.

-In addition, the Bröhan Museum hosts several events and educational programs.
-Conference meetings, for example, are held here, dance performances, concerts, etc. The museum is named after Karl H. Bröhan, who was a salesman and privately owned a dental wholesale business.
+In addition, the Bröhan Museum hosts several events and educational programs throughout the year.
+Conference meetings, for example, are held here, dance performances and concerts.

 See Related: Public German Holidays

-The Museum of Decorative Arts, also known as the Kunstgewerbemuseum, is a museum exhibiting decorative arts in various forms.
-Decorative arts refer to crafts, sculptures, or any other form of artwork patterned very intricately and yet very useful for other purposes.
+The Museum of Decorative Arts, also known as the Kunstgewerbemuseum, exhibits decorative arts such as crafts, sculptures, or any other form of artwork patterned intricately yet useful for other purposes.

+You can view ceramic art, furniture, metalwork, and textile art here.
 The Kunstgewerbemuseum showcases decorative arts of European origin dating from all post-classical periods of art history.
-These include enamel items, silver items, glass, gold, porcelain, etc.
+These include enamel items, silver items, glass, gold, and porcelain.